 At HTP Apprenticeship College we understand the importance the role that Parents, Carers and Guardians have in supporting young people into further education and employment.

 For young people leaving school after GCSE’s or A-Levels the range of opportunities available may seem quite daunting.
 You don’t need to worry though, at HTP Apprenticeship College it is our job to provide information, advice, guidance and support to help you make the right decisions.

-If your child is leaving School or College make sure you consider all options.
+If your child is leaving School or College make sure you consider all the options.